Kids’ Mental Health

 Surrey Memorial Hospital has three specialized inpatient/day programs for young people from communities across the Fraser Valley: the new Cloverdale Paint Child & Adolescent Psychiatric Stabilization Unit (CAPSU); the Adolescent Psychiatry Unit; and the Adolescent Day Treatment Program.

-You can help by making a donation to kids’ mental health or signing up for our July 16 Champion of the Crescent Stand Up Paddleboard event.
+You can help by making a donation to kids’ mental health.